bittorrent/sitrep/README.md

-status-server
+Sitrep
 ==

-This server receives status reports from infrastructure components, and presents them in an informative dashboard.
+Sitrep receives status reports from infrastructure components, and presents them in an informative dashboard.

 Prerequisites
 --